vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/CoM Weekly.md

 	Jerri making Chicken Alfredo + some more snacks and ingredients Credit score is good
 Jerri uses their fire to snuff out a grill fire

+Vince Lancaster
+24, liquor store
+Jerri saved liqour store from a fire before it got burnt down that same day by an arsonist